 All pharmacists actively licensed by the Board and living in North Carolina at the time of the election will be eligible to vote for these two seats.
 Beginning November 1, pharmacists will simply log in to the Board’s Gateway, the same portal used to renew your license, and select from the list of candidates for each district.
-More information about the on-line voting method will follow in the fall.

 Again, ALL actively licensed pharmacists living in North Carolina at the time of the election are eligible to vote, regardless of the district in which they reside.
 It is only the candidate and the pharmacists signing the candidate’s petition who are district-limited.

 Questions about the election should be directed to Jay Campbell, the Board’s Executive Director.